Master of Education in Educational Leadership

 - Integrated experiential curriculum and a high-quality internship embedded throughout the program of study

 - Dynamic 21st century instructional models including face-to-face, virtual communities of practice and blended learning opportunities

 - Placement guidance and support for graduates, along with networking opportunities with top WCSD administrators

 How do I apply?

-The first Nevada Leads cohort begins in spring 2017.
-The application deadline is Dec.
-1, 2016.
+The second Nevada Leads cohort begins in spring 2018.
+The application deadline is Nov.
+1, 2017.
 Applicants need to apply to both the Graduate School and the College of Education.

 - Three letters that speak to the applicant's potential for success both as a graduate student and as an educational administrator.
 It is recommended that one letter be from an immediate supervisor, one from a school district officer or university administrator, and one from a university professor.
 Appropriate variations are acceptable.
 (These letters may be submitted electronically through the Graduate School's confidential process as part of that application)